liquidtelecom/splunk-snmpmod/README.md

 The simplest way is to build pycrypto and drop the `Crypto` directory in `$SPLUNK_HOME/etc/apps/snmpmod/bin`.
 I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.

+### Building and installing PyCrypto

+The pycrypto module is not bundled with the core release, because :

+* you need to build it for each separate platform
+* US export controls for encrypted software

+So, here are a few instructions for building and installing pycrypto yourself :

+* Download the pycrypto package from [https://www.dlitz.net/software/pycrypto/](https://www.dlitz.net/software/pycrypto/)
+* Then run these 3 commands (note : you will need to use a System python 2.7 runtime , not the Splunk python runtime)

+		python setup.py build
+		python setup.py install
+		python setup.py test

+* Browse to where the Crypto module was installed to ie: `/usr/local/lib/python2.7/dist-packages/Crypto`
+* Copy the `Crypto` directory to `$SPLUNK_HOME/etc/apps/snmpmod/bin`

 snmp Stanza
 ===========